wjdavis90/Omics_lab_server/tutorials/2021_Bio_Info_Bootcamp/Unix_in_a_nutshell/create_manipulate_files.md

 # Creating and manipulating files

 Several types of files exist and, usually, the kind we will be dealing with are [regular files](https://en.wikipedia.org/wiki/Unix_file_types).
 Regualr files come in several flavors that are usually denoted by their [filename extension](https://en.wikipedia.org/wiki/Filename_extension).
 This is where one of the key features of unix comes into play: Most of the files we will be working with will be some form of a text file.
-The "simplest" is a [plain text file](https://en.wikipedia.org/wiki/Plain_text), but this also includes [vcf files](https://samtools.github.io/hts-specs/VCFv4.2.pdf) and [fasta files](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp).
+The simplest is a [plain text file](https://en.wikipedia.org/wiki/Plain_text), but this also includes [vcf files](https://samtools.github.io/hts-specs/VCFv4.2.pdf) and [fasta files](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp).
 Remember, unix is built around manipulating text files, which means any command that will work on a vcf file will work equally well on a fasta file or any other kind of text file.
-Thus, unix has near universal compatability and be applied to many of our bioinformatic needs.
+Thus, unix has near universal compatability and can be applied to many of our bioinformatic needs.

 Before we go much further, some vocabulary:
 - stout: standard output; where the output of a command is going to go, which is usually the screen